levp/wrapper-webpack-plugin/README.md

-A plugin that allows wrapping webpack output (chunks) with custom text.
+A plugin that allows wrapping webpack output files (chunks) with custom text or code.
 ============

 Installation
 ------------

 Install locally using npm:
-`npm install wrapper-webpack-plugin --save-dev`
+`npm install --save-dev wrapper-webpack-plugin`

-Using webpack plugins
+New to webpack plugins?
 ------------

 https://webpack.github.io/docs/using-plugins.html